-UW Health's Sports Medicine doctors in Madison, Wisconsin, treat a wide range of common athletic injuries, including ankle sprains.
+UW Health's Sports Medicine doctors treat a wide range of common athletic injuries, including ankle sprains.

 About Ankle Sprains